organization-quintasenergy/Azure-Functions-Bus/README.md

-# Azure-Functions-Utils
+# Azure-Functions-Bus
-IoC, Sagas and other utils for Azure Functions.
+messaging bus, sagas and other utils with Azure Functions.